sloanja/zoom/README.md

     <img src="https://laravel.com/assets/img/components/logo-laravel.svg">
 </p>

-# Please note this is stil in development and is not complete and nor has it been tested
+# Please note this is stil in development and is not complete

 # Zoom API Wrapper ( https://zoom.github.io/api/ )